 The maximum loading allowed on the back panel is 60 kgs including the weight of the bike rack and bicycles.

 The motorhome must also be balanced to take into account the new weight distribution.
 Weight must be distributed evenly.

 Elddis cannot be held responsible for problems related to a bicycle rack fitted by a third party.
-A copy of the rear panel drawing must be obtained by the retailer or service centre from Elddis to ensure correct fixing points are located.

 Tow Bars